aaronsharma/SEGP/Portfolio/System Integration & UX.md

   </p>

-  now means that someone who uses less than the average eg 10 units gets a result of 20-10 = 10 - the glacier increases.
+  Now means that someone who uses less than the average e.g. 10 units gets a result of 20-10 = 10 - the glacier increases.
 Someone using more power, e.g. 30 gets a results of 20-30 = -10 and the glacier shrinks.